-There currently is some lack of resolution (or clarity) regarding the intended ordering of a QDMT with respect to shareholder-level taxes that would be included in Covered Taxes in the absence of a QDMT.
 Outside of GloBE, domestic taxes on income would generally be expected to be creditable against shareholder-level taxes on undistributed income (that is, those collected through CFC and similar regimes).
 The expectation of creditability may be limited in some CFC regimes to prevent credits where foreign source-based taxes are subject to refund or repayment, or are designed to target taxes imposed because they will be creditable elsewhere while not imposing tax on income not subject to CFC taxes.
 Going further, the U.S. "global intangible low-taxed income regime" includes an arbitrary 80% limit on creditable taxes.
-However, given the express approval of a minimum tax rule targeted specifically at in-scope multinational groups that would otherwise pay top-up taxes to other jurisdictions, the more natural understanding of GloBE is as an affirmation of the principle of source taxation primacy to tax business income and foreign tax creditability more generally.
+While the creditability of a domestic tax against a CFC tax is a question of the shareholder country's law, recent guidance has made clear that the QDMT will take precedence over CFC taxes and accordingly should be creditable against and reduce or eliminate the CFC tax.
 Figure 9 illustrates this view.